🛸 The Directed Prediction Index (DPI).

 ~k.covs

-(usually 1~10) random covariates, producing a curve of DPIs (estimates, 95% CI, and 99% CI; usually getting closer to 0 as k.covs
+(usually 1~10) random covariates, producing a curve of DPIs (estimates and 95% CI; usually getting closer to 0 as k.covs

 increases) that can indicate its sensitivity in identifying the directed prediction (i.e., How many random covariates can DPIs survive to remain significant?).